 - We practice good governance

-With over 17 years of experience we can provide expert knowledge for those looking for our help.
+With nearly 20 years' experience we provide expert knowledge for those seeking immigration information and advice help.
 We want to ensure Ireland remains a place which promotes equality and provides justice and protection for those who need it.

-Our helpline aims to provide an opportunity for people from a migrant background to raise any queries or problems they may be facing and we are committed to supporting individuals who are at a vulnerable stage of their life.
+Our helpline provides an opportunity for people from a migrant background to raise any queries or problems they may be facing and we are committed to supporting individuals who are at a vulnerable stage of their life.
 As well as this, we uphold a legal approach and make evidence-based proposals to change or amend Irish law promoting a better immigration process, not only to help individuals but those who face similar issues across the country.

 We are a human rights organisation and seek to protect migrants’ rights helping them to feel welcomed into Ireland, an inclusive Ireland and an Ireland free from prejudice.